-Always switch off the engine before refueling; otherwise no fuel can be added to the tank and the SERVICE ENGINE SOON lamp may come on.

-- 1. Open the fuel filler door

-- 2. Turn the gas cap counterclockwise

-- 3. Put the gas cap in the bracket attached to the fuel filler door.
+Always switch off the engine before refueling; otherwise no fuel can be added to the tank and the SERVICE ENGINE SOON lamp may come on. - 1.
+Open the fuel filler door - 2.
+Turn the gas cap counterclockwise - 3.
+Put the gas cap in the bracket attached to the fuel filler door.
 Always observe all applicable precautionary measures and regulations when handling fuels.
 Do not carry any spare fuel containers in the vehicle.
 They can leak and cause an explosion or fire in the event of an accident.

-Observe the following when refueling

-Always observe all safety precautions posted at the service station when handling fuel.
+Observe the following when refueling Always observe all safety precautions posted at the service station when handling fuel.
 When refueling, insert the filler nozzle completely into the filler pipe.
-Pulling the nozzle out of the pipe during refueling:

-- ▷ Results in premature pump shutoff

-- ▷ Will reduce the effect of the fuel vapor recovery system on the pump.
+Pulling the nozzle out of the pipe during refueling: - ▷ Results in premature pump shutoff - ▷ Will reduce the effect of the fuel vapor recovery system on the pump.
 As long as the filler nozzle is used properly, the fuel tank is full whenever the nozzle shuts off the first time.

-Closing the gas cap

-- 1. Insert gas cap

-- 2. Turn gas cap clockwise until it clicks

-- 3. Close fuel filler door.

-Insert the cap and turn it clockwise until it audibly clicks.
+Closing the gas cap - 1.
+Insert gas cap - 2.
+Turn gas cap clockwise until it clicks - 3.
+Close fuel filler door. - Insert the cap and turn it clockwise until it audibly clicks.
 Do not jam the strap between the gas cap and the vehicle.
 The following message is displayed if the cap is loose or missing.
 US models only:

 The warning lamp comes on.
-The gas cap is not correctly closed

-or missing.
-Check if the gas cap is
+The gas cap is not correctly closed or missing.
+Check if the gas cap is correctly closed.

-correctly closed.

 Fuel tank volume Approx. 13.2 gallons/50 liters, of which approx. 2.1 gallons/8 liters are reserve capacity.
+Do not drive until the fuel tank is totally empty.
+Otherwise engine operations are not guaranteed and damage could occur.
 Fuel quality Do not fill the tank with leaded gasoline; otherwise the catalytic converter will be permanently damaged.
-Required fuel Premium Unleaded Gasoline, Minimum Octane Rating: 91.
-Minimum Octane Rating corresponds to the Anti Knock Index (AKI) and is determined according to the so-called (R+M)/ 2 method.
-99 REFUELING Do not use leaded gasoline; otherwise the lambda probe and catalytic converter will be permanently damaged.◀ Use high-quality brands Field experience has indicated significant differences in fuel quality: volatility, composition, additives, etc., among gasolines offered for sale in the United States and Canada.
+Do not fill the tank with E85, i.e. fuel containing 85 % ethanol, nor with flex fuel.
+Otherwise the engine and fuel supply system will be damaged.
+Required fuel Super Premium gasoline/AKI 91 REFUELING This gasoline is highly recommended.
+However, you may also use gasoline with less AKI.
+The minimum AKI rating is 87.
+If you use gasoline with this minimum AKI rating, the engine may produce knocking sounds when starting at high outside temperatures.
+This has no effect on the engine life.
+Use high-quality brands Field experience has indicated significant differences in fuel quality: volatility, composition, additives, etc., among gasolines offered for sale in the United States and Canada.
 Fuels containing up to and including 10% ethanol or other oxygenates with up to 2.8% oxygen by weight, that is, 15% MTBE or 3% methanol plus an equivalent amount of co-solvent, will not void the applicable warranties with respect to defects in materials or workmanship.
 The use of poor-quality fuels may result in driveability, starting and stalling problems especially under certain environmental conditions such as high ambient temperature and high altitude.
-Should you encounter driveability problems which you suspect could be related to the fuel you are using, we recommend that you respond by switching to a recognized high-quality brand.
+Should you encounter driveability problems which you suspect could be related to the fuel you are using, we recommend that you respond by switching to a recognized high-quality brand such as gasoline that is advertised as Top Tier Detergent Gasoline.
 Failure to comply with these recommendations may result in unscheduled maintenance.